inso32/Testnet/Akash/README.md

 and Clyde (orange) — that pursue him.
 When all of the dots are eaten, the player advances to the next level.
 If Pac-Man makes contact with a ghost, he will lose a life; the game ends when all lives are lost.

-This is accurate remake of the original game.
-The Docker image built from this GitHub repository.
+This is accurate remake of the original game. link to my active deployment